60-seconds to shred fat, build strength, and transform your body.

 “Our results show that completion of interval training increases [whole-body fat oxidation] in approximately 50% of studies…”

-You can break down (pun intended) body fat into multiple different types.
-Of particular interest is the difference between white and brown.
+There are two types of fat: white and brown.
 White fat stores energy.
 Scientists believe that brown fat burns white fat.
-I came across a study showing HIIT stimulates that process and increase calorie burning.
+This study shows that HIIT stimulates the conversion and increase calorie burning.

 Staying even moderately active throughout the day does two other wonderful things for weight loss:

-- It increases how many calories you burn going about your daily life, referred to as non-exercise activity thermogenesis (or NEAT).
+- Increases how many calories you burn going about your daily life, referred to as non-exercise activity thermogenesis (or NEAT).

 The combined effect of a higher NEAT and depleted glycogen lead to weight loss.